rune/rune/docs/blog/2024-07-25-making-js-deterministic-for-fun-and-glory.md

 The second piece of the puzzle is random numbers.
 One of the things that most developers know is there’s no such thing as random numbers in computers, only pseudo random numbers.
 So you’d think it’d be perfect for determinism - unfortunately not.

-The `Math.random()` specification is Javascript is deliberately vague to allow runtime implementers to have freedom to build appropriately.
+The `Math.random()` specification is JavaScript is deliberately vague to allow runtime implementers to have freedom to build appropriately.
 Worse than that the specification doesn’t support passing in a seed so there is no way to start the random number generation in a predictable manner.

 First stop, we’ll patch `Math.random()` with a custom seeded random number generator function.
 There are many well documented out there in the public domain.
 Brilliant, that gets us deterministic!

 In Dusk however we use the predict-rollback networking model, which requires us to be able to rollback time and reapply events to our game state.
 But what if we generated random numbers?
 A pure seed isn’t enough anymore because we want to generate the same random numbers we generated back when we first ran that time step of logic.

 To solve this problem we have to keep track of the seed independently and allow for rolling back to previous seeds.
-With that approach we now have a fully deterministic random numbers event with rollbacks!
+With that approach we now have a fully deterministic random numbers even with rollbacks!

 ## Sorting and Shuffling

 A very common action in games programming is to sort an array.
 Whether that’s for z-sorting in 2D or line of sight checking.
-What’s more than shuffling an array for game logic is often done using a combination of `Math.random()` and sorting.
-Javascript of course has array sorting built in but unfortunately the exact details of that array sort vary between implementations - especially in regard to strings.
+What’s more, shuffling an array for game logic is often done using a combination of `Math.random()` and sorting.
+JavaScript of course has array sorting built in but unfortunately the exact details of that array sort vary between implementations - especially in regard to strings.

 Again MDN has a little hint: